casimcdaniels/made-in-america/src/content/jobs/digital/ai-ethics-researcher-phd-required.md

   - No candidates without PhD will be considered
 filters: {"gender":"any","race":"any","minAge":28,"maxAge":50,"education":"graduate","experience":"experienced","union":false,"maritalStatus":"any"}
 ---
-Research the societal impacts of AI systems.
-Study job displacement, bias, and ethical implications.
-Must have PhD from prestigious institution.
-Publish research papers.
-Help shape AI policy and regulation.
-Must have strong publication record in top-tier journals.
+**AI Ethics Researcher**

+Join Stanford's Human-Centered AI Institute and help shape the future of responsible AI!
+We're seeking a PhD-level researcher to study the societal impacts of AI systems.

+**What You'll Do:**
+- Research job displacement, bias, and ethical implications of AI
+- Publish research papers in top-tier journals
+- Collaborate with interdisciplinary teams
+- Help shape AI policy and regulation
+- Present findings at conferences and to policymakers

+**Requirements:**
+- PhD from top-tier institution required
+- Research experience in AI ethics
+- Strong publication record in top journals
+- Interdisciplinary background preferred
+- Postdoc experience preferred
+- Academic references required

+**Compensation:** $120,000 - $160,000 per year

+**Location:** Stanford, California

+*No candidates without PhD will be considered.
+This is a research-focused position requiring exceptional academic credentials.*